Kerwood/linuxblog-xyz/src/posts/pomerium-docker-compose/README.md

 blog: true
 tags: [pomerium, oidc, docker-compose]
 ---
+This tutorial is a how-to on setting up a Single Sign-on/OpenID Connect proxy with Pomerium, in front of your application using Docker Compose and Traefik.

 OpenID Connect is a great way of utilizing Single Sign-on to avoid managing local user accounts on your web application and/or enhancing security.
 I've used [Keycloak Gatekeeper](https://linuxblog.xyz/posts/keycloak-gatekeeper-open-id-connect/) before to achieve the same goal, but have stumbled upon Pomerium which solves the same challange but without having to maintain a Keycloak instance.
 That's what makes Pomerium a bit simpler and easier to maintain.